sigsep/norbert/README.md

 ## Usage

-Asssuming a complex spectrogram `X`, and a (magnitude) estimate of a target to be extracted from the spectrogram, performing the multichannel wiener filter is as simple as this:
+Asssuming a complex spectrogram `X`, and a (magnitude) estimate of a target `V` to be extracted from the spectrogram, performing the multichannel wiener filter is as simple as this:

 ```python
 X = stft(audio)